Black Lives Matter Plaza: Community response

-The group Black Lives Matter DC criticized the renaming by calling the acts a "performative distraction from real policy changes."
+The group Black Lives Matter DC criticized the plaza's creation by calling the acts a "performative distraction from real policy changes."
+They demanded that Bowser move some funding from the D.C. police department to other community programs.
 On June 6, protesters painted "Defund the Police" in the same yellow block letters that the city had painted "Black Lives Matter."
 Protesters also painted black the 3 stars on top of the DC City Crest so that from the air the lettering on the street reads "BLACK LIVES MATTER = DEFUND THE POLICE."
 The stars on the DC crest were subsequently re-added.

+Black Lives Matter Plaza became the site of a variety of future protests, on topics like racial justice, environmental justice, and international issues.
+Juneteenth celebrations were also held at the plaza.

+Following the Mayor's announcement that the mural would be removed in 2025, Nee Nee Taylor, a founding member of Black Lives Matter DC reiterated the group's stance, stating "You never cared about Black Lives Mattering.
+You painting those words were performative."

 Legal challenges

 Religious groups

-A group of religious organizations, including the Warriors for Christ and the Special Forces of Liberty, filed a federal lawsuit on June 12, 2020 against Bowser in the United States District Court for the District of Columbia over the renaming of the plaza.
+A group of religious organizations, including the Warriors for Christ and the Special Forces of Liberty, filed a federal lawsuit on June 12, 2020, against Bowser in the United States District Court for the District of Columbia over the renaming of the plaza.
 The suit contends that Black Lives Matter is a "cult for secular humanism" and a religious organization, and thus Bowser's action of renaming the plaza an endorsement of a religion violating the separation of church and state.
-The suit calls for the mural to be removed and the plaza to be renamed to a more secular name, as well as the display of different banners giving equal time for other groups, which include All Lives Matter, Blue Lives Matter, and "Green Lives Matter" for National Guardsmen.
+The suit called for the mural to be removed and the plaza to be renamed to a more secular name, as well as the display of different banners giving equal time for other groups, which include All Lives Matter, Blue Lives Matter, and "Green Lives Matter" for National Guardsmen.

-The lawsuit was dismissed by Judge Trevor N. McFadden on August 21, 2020 without prejudice.
-A refiled case was similarly dismissed on July 12, 2021 by Judge McFadden.
+The lawsuit was dismissed by Judge Trevor N. McFadden on August 21, 2020, without prejudice.
+A refiled case was similarly dismissed on July 12, 2021, by Judge McFadden.

-Judicial Watch
+Judicial Watch group

 The conservative activist group Judicial Watch also filed suit against Mayor Muriel Bowser and the District Department of Transportation in response to the installation of Black Lives Matter Plaza.
 Arguing that the painting of the Black Lives Matter message created a public forum for expression, Judicial Watch requested permission to paint its slogan "Because No One Is Above the Law!" in a similar size on a District street.
 After the District government did not respond to its inquiries, the group sued in the U.S. District Court for the District of Columbia, alleging a violation of its First Amendment rights.
-The case remains pending before Judge Tanya S. Chutkan.
+The case was dismissed on February 7, 2022, by Judge Tanya S. Chutkan.